spacelift-io/user-documentation/docs/concepts/blueprint/README.md

     This feature is only available on the Business plan and above.
 Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.
 {% endif %}

 There are multiple ways to create [stacks](../stack/README.md) in Spacelift.
-Our recommended way is to use [our Terraform provider](../../vendors/terraform/terraform-provider.md) and programmatically create stacks using an [administrative](../stack/stack-settings.md#administrative) stack.
+Our recommended way is to use [our OpenTofu/Terraform provider](../../vendors/terraform/terraform-provider.md) and programmatically create stacks using an [administrative](../stack/stack-settings.md#administrative) stack.

-However, some users might not be comfortable using Terraform code to create stacks.
+However, some users might not be comfortable using OpenTofu/Terraform code to create stacks.
 This is where Blueprints come in handy.

 ## What is a Blueprint?